Parts of Agricultural economy/Description

 - change in agricultural area affecting crop yields (such as, decreasing average yields due to expansion into less suitable regions; from IMAGE).

 Biophysical yield effects due to climate and area changes are calculated by the IMAGE crop model and communicated to MAGNET.
 Likewise, also the potential yields and thus the yield gap can be assessed with the crop model in IMAGE.
 External assumptions on autonomous technological changes are mostly based on FAO projections (Alexandratos and Bruinsma, 2012), which describe per region and commodity, the assumed future changes in yields for a wide range of crop types.
 In MAGNET, the biophysical yield changes are combined with the autonomous technological change to give the total exogenous yield change.
 In addition, during the simulation period, MAGNET calculates an endogenous intensification as a result of price-driven substitution between labour, land and capital.
+Projections of crop yield increase in IMAGE-MAGNET and other global agricultural models were evaluated recently (Van Zeist et al., 2020).
 In IMAGE, regional yield changes due to autonomous technological change and endogenous intensification according to MAGNET are used in the spatially explicit allocation of land use (Component Land-use allocation).